• Skip to primary navigation

 May 14, 2024

-Photography is the art of trying to translate what the photographer sees in their mind’s eye into a tangible photo.
-And so many times I see photos that are close, I can see what the photographer is trying to show, but the crop is too loose or the horizon is slanted, or something else that dilutes the meaning.
+Photography is the art of trying to translate what the photographer sees in their mind's eye into a tangible photo.
+And so many times I see photos that are close, I can see what the photographer is trying to show, but the crop is too loose or the … [Continue reading] about Finding the Photo within the Photo

 Filed Under: Uncategorized